 Be prepared to be amazed by the picturesque sights, surrounding mountains and Lake Wakatipu.
 The best part is that horse riding is suitable for riders of all abilities, including beginners!
 This is a great family activity when visiting Queenstown with kids.

 There are more than 100 wineries near Queenstown making it a paradise for wine lovers.
 While taking a wine tour is not the most kid-friendly activity, if you have the time, it is worth stopping in to sample some of the local drops.

-Or if you want to sample some local wines without leaving the centre of Queenstown, visit The Winery.
+Or if you want to sample some local wines without leaving the heart of Queenstown, visit The Winery.
 Grab a charge card and glass, sample the wines of your choice and pay at the end.
 Such a cool concept!

 This was definitely one of our favourite grown-up activities in Queenstown… and the kids enjoyed their organic apple juice while we sampled a couple of wines each.